lodev09/react-native-cell-components/README.md

 ```
 npm install react-native-cell-components --save
 ```
 Awesome react-native cell components!
 As the package name says, components that are built around a `Cell` component.
-Used for a simple `ActionSheet` to a more complex `TagsInput` + `SelectList`, and much more!
+Used for a simple `ActionSheet` to a more complex `CellTags` + `SelectList`, and much more!

 Tested with redux and on **RN >=0.40**